pytorch/pytorch/docs/source/notes/serialization.rst

 Instead of saving only the five values in the `small` tensor to 'small.pt,' the 999 values in the storage shared with `large` were saved and loaded.

-In cases like the above, the size of the saved file can be reduced by first cloning the tensors to be saved.
+When saving tensors smaller than their storage(s), the size of the saved file can be reduced by first cloning the tensors to be saved.
 Cloning a tensor produces a new tensor with a new storage containing only its values:

 ::